biopragmatics/oquat/docs/unknowns/source/xlmod.md

 </details>

-## `PSI` (1)
+## `PSI`

+There are 1 usages of `PSI` in `xlmod`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSI).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                      |
 |---------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PSI:XL  |      272 | [XLMOD:00000](http://purl.obolibrary.org/obo/XLMOD_00000), [XLMOD:00001](http://purl.obolibrary.org/obo/XLMOD_00001), [XLMOD:00002](http://purl.obolibrary.org/obo/XLMOD_00002), [XLMOD:00003](http://purl.obolibrary.org/obo/XLMOD_00003), [XLMOD:00004](http://purl.obolibrary.org/obo/XLMOD_00004), ... |

-## `PXI` (1)
+## `PXI`

+There are 1 usages of `PXI` in `xlmod`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PXI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PXI).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                      |
 |---------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|